BBB Major a Friar Creation

 The Friar Bench

-Our bench, in front of the Sweeten Alumni House is the only honor society bench on campus.
+Our bench, in front of the Sweeten Alumni House is the first honor society bench on campus (temporarily being refurbished).
 We also have a Friars Room on the first floor of College Hall

 CHALK it up to Friars!